Rosemary A. Bailey

 Rosemary A. Bailey (born 1947) is a British statistician who works in the design of experiments and the analysis of variance and in related areas of combinatorial design, especially in association schemes.
 She has written books on the design of experiments, on association schemes, and on linear models in statistics.

 Education and career

-Bailey's first degree and Ph.D. were in mathematics at the University of Oxford.
+Bailey's first degree and D.Phil. were in mathematics at the University of Oxford.
+After her first degree, Bailey did a year of Voluntary Service Overseas, teaching Mathematics and French at a school in Ilorin, Nigeria.

 She was awarded her doctorate in 1974 for a dissertation on permutation groups, Finite Permutation Groups supervised by Graham Higman.
 Bailey's career has not been in pure mathematics but in statistics where she has specialised in the algebraic problems associated with the design of experiments.

-Bailey worked at the University of Edinburgh with David Finney and at The Open University.
+Bailey worked at The Open University before becoming a Post-Doctoral Fellow at the University of Edinburgh with Desmond Patterson.
 She spent 1981–91 in the Statistics Department of Rothamsted Experimental Station.
 In 1991 Bailey became Professor of Mathematical Sciences at Goldsmiths College in the University of London and then Professor of Statistics at Queen Mary, University of London where she is Professor Emerita of Statistics.
-She is currently Professor of Mathematics and Statistics in the School of Mathematics and Statistics at the University of St Andrews, Scotland.
+After 12 years as Professor of Mathematics and Statistics in the School of Mathematics and Statistics at the University of St Andrews, Scotland, she is currently Professor Emeritus there.